kontist/kontist.github.io/SDK.markdown

 });
 ```

-If the user opens the page the first time we need to redirect him to the API so that he can authorize your application.
+If the user opens the page the first time we need to redirect him to the API so that he or she can authorize your application.

 ```javascript
 const code = new URL(document.location).searchParams.get("code");